-Dominican University is committed to providing a safe, healthy and comfortable living environment for all residents.
-Students, who illegally use, sell, create, possess, distribute or provide controlled substances will be subject to disciplinary action as outlined in the student code of conduct.
-Any drug or drug paraphernalia will be confiscated from the student and NOT returned.
-This includes, but is not limited to, roach clips, scales, bowls, baggies, hookahs, bongs, etc. When adjudicating any case involving drugs, physical evidence of drug use is not required for a finding of responsibility in a case.
+Any drug or drug paraphernalia will be confiscated from the student and not returned.
+This includes, but is not limited to, lighters, roach clips, scales, bowls, baggies, hookahs, bongs, pipes, e-cigarettes, etc. When adjudicating any case involving drugs, physical evidence of drug use is not required for a finding of responsibility in a case.
 Scent or smell of drug use, or other behaviors and/or observations made by students and/or university officials and personnel, may be used in determining the outcome.